 During the reigns of the next two emperors, to the year 106, China had rising prosperity and a new high in trade.
-But their were faults: Not enough grain was being stored for emergencies.
-And, when it was possible for people under the emperor to choose the heir to the throne, a child was chosen, because a child was more easily dominated.
+But not enough grain was being stored for emergencies.
+And, when it was time to choose an heir to the throne, a child was chosen, because a child was more easily dominated.
 An emperor who grew into adulthood might reject his mother's relatives as advisors and turn instead to the only other males with who he had contact: the court eunuchs.
-Emperor He (r.
-88-106) began his reign at age nine.
+Emperor He began his reign at age nine in the year 88.
 It is said that it was during his reign that the Han began again to decline.

-Meanwhile there was a Taoist who called himself the Good Doctor of Great Wisdom moving about the countryside offering magical healing.
-He built a movement that within ten years existed across China, a movement divided into districts headed by a "deputy doctor."
-The idea was rife, again, that the Han emperors had lost the Mandate of Heaven. the Taoist leader Zhang Jue scheduled a coup against the emperor for the year 184.
+Meanwhile, a Taoist who called himself the Good Doctor of Great Wisdom was moving about the countryside offering magical healing.
+He built a movement that in ten years spread across China, a movement divided into districts each headed by a "deputy doctor."
+The idea had arrived again that the Han emperors had lost the Mandate of Heaven. the Taoist leader Zhang Jue scheduled a coup against the emperor for the year 184.
 It was to be known as the Yellow Turbin Rebellion.

-The eunuchs and Condfucianist bureaucrats in the capital, Luoyang, forgot their differences in their mutual fear and opposition to the Yellow Turbans.
+The eunuchs and Confucianist bureaucrats in the capital, Luoyang, forgot their differences in their mutual fear and opposition to the Yellow Turbans.
 Government forces erected fortifications around Luoyang, and the government authorized governors to organize their own armies to combat the rebels.
 Wealthy landowners also organized armies to defend themselves.
 Town after town fell to the Yellow Turbans, with governors and local magistrates fleeing before them to avoid being sacrificed to the god or gods of the rebels.

 With China weakened by chaos, Xiongnu tribesmen began making raids against the Chinese again.
 And in Korea, tribal warriors on horseback from the hills pushed against the Chinese there.
-The government in Luoyang sent no help, and the Koreans overran the part of Korea ruled by China.
+The government in Luoyang sent no help, and the Koreans overran that part of Korea ruled by China.

 With generals vying for power, China's Three Kingdoms Period had begun.
-Governors with armies clung as best they could to the independence they had acquired during the rebellion.
+Governors with armies clung as best they could to the independence they had acquired during the Yellow Turban rebellion.
 Peasant supporters of the Yellow Turbans had returned to the business of economic survival.
 Having lost hope in their uprising, they put their hope for a coming paradise in the world beyond.